 The screaming hairy armadillo is another type of armadillo kept as a pet but it is less popular than the three-banded variety.
 This armadillo goes by several names including the screaming armadillo, the dwarf screaming armadillo (due to its small size), the crying armadillo, the small screaming armadillo, and the small hairy armadillo.
 The screaming and crying adjectives are in reference to the noise this armadillo makes when handled or threatened.

 The other type of armadillo that you might happen upon as a pet is the big hairy armadillo, also known as just a hairy armadillo or large hairy armadillo.
-This is a larger type of armadillo compared to the three-banded and screaming hairy varieties (but still smaller than the nine-banded variety we might see across the United States).
+This is a larger type of armadillo compared to the three-banded and screaming hairy varieties.

 Southern Three-Banded Armadillos